invoke-ai/invoke-training/docs/get-started/quick-start.md

 Follow the [`invoke-training` installation instructions](./installation.md).

 ### 2. Training

+Activate the virtual environment you created during installation, using the same command you used during installation.

+You'll need to do this every time you run `invoke-training`.

 See the [Textual Inversion - SDXL](../guides/stable_diffusion/textual_inversion_sdxl.md) tutorial for instructions on how to train a model via the CLI.